ymcatwincities/openy/SMOKE_TESTS.md

 # Welcome to Open Y smoke tests documentation

-In order for Open Y dependencies being tested in a short timeframe, please follow steps below
+In order for Open Y dependencies being tested in a short timeframe, please follow steps below.

 # Webforms